NASA M2-F1

-The NASA M2-F1 was a lightweight, unpowered prototype aircraft, developed to flight-test the wingless lifting body concept.
+The NASA M2-F1 is a lightweight, unpowered prototype aircraft, developed to flight-test the wingless lifting body concept.
 Its unusual appearance earned it the nickname "flying bathtub" and was designated the M2-F1, the M referring to "manned", and F referring to "flight" version.
 In 1962, NASA Dryden management approved a program to build a lightweight, unpowered lifting-body prototype.
 It featured a plywood shell placed over a tubular steel frame crafted at Dryden.
 Construction was completed in 1963.

 Development

 The lifting-body concept originated in the mid-1950s at the National Advisory Committee for Aeronautics' Ames Aeronautical Laboratory, Mountain View, California.
 By February 1962, a series of possible shapes had been developed, and R. Dale Reed was working to gain support for a research vehicle.

 The construction of the M2-F1 was a joint effort by Dryden and a local glider manufacturer, the Briegleb Glider Company.
 The budget was US$30,000.
 NASA craftsmen and engineers built the tubular steel interior frame.
 Its mahogany plywood shell was handmade by Gus Briegleb and company.
-Ernie Lowder, a NASA craftsman who had worked on Howard Hughes' H-4 Hercules ("Spruce Goose"), was assigned to help Briegleb.
+Ernie Lowder, a NASA craftsman who had worked on Howard Hughes's H-4 Hercules ("Spruce Goose"), was assigned to help Briegleb.

 Final assembly of the remaining components (including aluminum tail surfaces, pushrod controls, and landing gear from a Cessna 150, later replaced by Cessna 180 landing gear) was done at the NASA facility.

 The wingless, lifting-body aircraft design was initially conceived as a means of landing a spacecraft horizontally after atmospheric reentry.
 The absence of wings would make the extreme heat of reentry less damaging to the vehicle.
-Rather than using a ballistic reentry trajectory like a Command Module, very limited in maneuvering range, a lifting-body vehicle had a landing footprint of the size of California.
+Rather than using a ballistic reentry trajectory like a Command Module, very limited in maneuvering range, a lifting-body vehicle had a landing footprint the size of California.